SamIAm10/IMDb-Movie-Recommender/README.md

 # IMDb-Movie-Recommender
-Machine learning model that recommends movies to users based on their favorite movies using the [IMDb public dataset](https://www.imdb.com/interfaces/).
+Machine learning program that recommends movies to users based on their favorite movies using the [IMDb public dataset](https://www.imdb.com/interfaces/).

 The model finds the best matches based on similar attributes, such as genres, directors, writers, etc.